 At this moment in time, there exists a video containing over an hour of gameplay from Ubisoft’s upcoming tactical shooter, with a spokesperson confirming this: “We can confirm this is a glimpse of our upcoming Rainbow Six game,” Ubisoft said in a statement issued to Eurogamer.
 “Recently, we ran an internal test for the game, and unfortunately, some of the details became public.
 This clip is work-in-progress gameplay footage.
 We’ll share more details about the game later this year.”

 The Ubisoft Forward event during E3 2021 brought a deep dive trailer that showed the community a great deal of what they can expect when they play Rainbow Six Extraction.
-You can check out the official gameplay reveal for Rainbow Six Extraction below:

-Rainbow Six Extraction trailer
+Rainbow Six Extraction trailers

-You can check it out in its entirety here:
+You can check it out in its entirety here.

 The public got its first official look at Rainbow Six Extraction with the release of the game’s reveal trailer during E3 2021.
-You can check it out below:

-Rainbow Six Extraction Ubisoft Forward reveal
+Rainbow Six Extraction platforms

 Image Credit: Ubisoft